yihaizhong/ImagePreprocess/README.md

-# Pos2ImagePair
+# ImagePreprocess
+some utilities about image preprocess
-A utility to get image pairs from the pos of images
+1.get image pairs from pos
+2.set image in horizontal
+3.write image information
+4.write pos information of image
+5.not now!enhance the image for match